 Donglei Li ’18

-sTUDENT RECRUITMENT OFFICER AT DUKE KUNSHAN UNIVERSITY
+STUDENT CENTER AND ORGANIZATIONS COORDINATOR AT DUKE KUNSHAN UNIVERSITY

 Jamal Wiltshire '18

-“The criminal justice program prepared me for the law enforcement field by giving me real-life experience through ridealongs with the Otsego County Deputy Sheriffs, in which I got to see the many types of interactions between officers and civilians.
-I also learned the different processes and steps in in how to arrest, process, arraign and book a suspected criminal, which will all be helpful in the NYPD academy.
+“I'm very excited and happy!
+And it's all thanks to the experience I got at Oneonta in criminal justice classes and clubs.
+The criminal justice program prepared me for the law enforcement field by giving me real-life experience through ridealongs with the Otsego County Deputy Sheriffs, in which I got to see the many types of interactions between officers and civilians.
+I also learned the different processes and steps in in how to arrest, process, arraign and book a suspected criminal.
 I even learned how to handle and deal with potential active shooter threats through the Oneonta Criminal Justice Club and Delhi Police Department, another great asset to my future career.”